Infinite Simplicity book cover

 Spring Growth

-An asteroid threatens Earth.
+An asteroid threatens all life on the planet.
 The mission is urgent.
 The math is precise.
-But humanity's greatest threat may not be coming from space.
+But the greatest threat may not be coming from space.

 As civilizations approach their inflection points, they face the same challenge: will they destroy themselves under the weight of their own fears—or will they learn to see beyond the illusion of separation?